1 Running PinAPL-Py

 Step 5: RUNNING AND COMPLETION

 You can follow the program’s execution log by refreshing the page repeatedly.
-In case another run was started shortly before yours, your run will be queued and start after completion of the previous.
+In case another run was started before yours, your run will be queued and start after completion of the previous.

 If you provided an email address, you can close the browser; you will be notified by email and sent a link to the results after completion.
 Otherwise, please leave the progress screen open.